Duolingo Chinese Complete & Honest Review – Where Can Duolingo Take Me & Should I Believe The Hype?

 Is Duolingo Free?

 Thankfully yes.
-What’s more is that Duolingo does not restrict your content exposure on the free version like many apps do.
+What’s more, Duolingo does not restrict your content exposure on the free version like many apps do.

 The bain of so many of us!